kar69-96/treasury-analytics-pipeline/README.md

 4. Optionally: Set **"Refresh every X minutes"** for periodic updates while Excel is open
 5. Click **OK** and **Save** your Excel file

 ✅ **Result**: Every time you (or anyone) opens the Excel file, it will automatically fetch the latest data from the database.
-Since the database updates daily at 2 AM UTC, you'll always see the most recent treasury rates when opening the file.
+Since the database updates daily at 2 AM UTC (pulling from FRED API), you'll always see the most recent treasury rates available from FRED when opening the file.

+**Note**: FRED data typically has a 1-2 day publication delay, so the most recent data point may be from 1-2 days ago depending on when FRED last published updates.

 **✅ Your Excel URLs** (stable production URLs - ready to share):
 - **Combined Data (Recommended)**: `https://treasury-api-tawny.vercel.app/api/data`